 Category number six is reserved for the 3.3 percent of billionaires who made their fortune as employees of a large company, such as former Microsoft CEO and Los Angeles Clippers owner Steve Ballmer.

-The last four categories are those of self-made billionaires and are probably the most interesting.
-Overall, around 67.3 percent of the Forbes 400 fall into this category.
-But self-made is not the same as self-made.
-As the graphic below shows, around a tenth of these 269 people grew up with rich parents, another 59.5 percent come from the middle class - including the currently four richest people in the USA; Bezos, Musk, Zuckerberg and Gates.
+The last four categories are those of self-made billionaires and probably the most interesting.
+A total of around 67.3 percent of the Forbes 400 falls into this section.
+But Selfmade is not immediately self -made.
+As the lower graphic shows, about a tenth of these 269 people grew up with rich parents, another 59.5 percent come from the middle class – including the currently four richest people in the USA; Bezos, Musk, Zuckerberg and Gates.

 The working class has produced around 18.6 percent of self-made super-rich.
 Only about 28 people (10.4 percent) among the Forbes 400 live the proverbial American dream.
 Examples include hedge fund tycoon George Soros and talk show icon Oprah Winfrey.